-If you are on the cusp of child custody or child support case in Texas then much of the advice in this section will not do you very much good for right now.
-However, I would recommend reading this blog post in its entirety T because the advice is still relevant for you as a father who is interested in becoming a greater part of your child's life.
-The simple truth is that within the context of a child custody case a judge will make decisions on conservatorships in custody based on two things: What you ask for in what you have done to this point in time.
+If you are on the cusp of child custody or child support case in Texas, then much of the advice in this section will not do you very much good for right now.
+However, I would recommend reading this blog post in its entirety T because the advice is still relevant for you as a father interested in becoming a greater part of your child's life.
+The simple truth is that within the context of a child custody case, a judge will make decisions on conservatorships in custody based on two things: What you ask for in what you have done to this point in time.

-The key to getting what you want in the context of a child custody case is to have played an active and involved role in the life of your child to this point in his or her life.
+The key to getting what you want in the context of a child custody case is to have played an active and involved role in the life of your child to this point in their life.
 This is where you get into the nitty-gritty of trying to determine what a reasonable goal is for your case when it comes to any issues related to custody.
-On the one hand, you may want to be able to spend as much time with your child as possible.
+On the one hand, you may want to spend as much time with your child as possible.
 On the other hand, a judge will strongly consider your case when you have displayed a history and willingness to play a substantial role in your child's life.
 What exactly do I mean by this?

 What can you do to strengthen your child custody case if you are an unmarried father?